Difference Between Transactional vs Authentic Leadership

 The following are the characteristics of authentic leadership:

-- Self-awareness: Authentic leaders know their own strengths and weaknesses, feelings and values.
+- Self-awareness: Authentic leaders know their strengths, weaknesses, feelings, and values.
 They are fully aware of their limitations.
 Since they know their weak points, they don’t try to hide those from their subordinates.

-- Openness and fairness: Authentic leaders think through each plan of action and discuss ideas openly with their followers.
-They are fair so they consider opposing viewpoints too.
+- Openness and fairness: Authentic leaders think through each action plan and discuss ideas openly with their followers.
+They are fair, so they consider opposing viewpoints too.

 - Transparency: Since authentic leaders are open about their emotions, they feel free to show them to their followers.
-Whether it is sorrow or fear, or doubt, they don’t feel the need to put on a mask to hide these feelings.
+Whether it is sorrow, fear, or doubt, they don’t need to wear masks to hide these feelings.
 Their empathy and sensitivity level with subordinates is also very high.
 They are sensitive to others’ needs and genuinely feel for their followers.

-- Focus on sustained, long-term results: These leaders keep the mission and objectives of the organization in mind while taking decisions.
+- Focus on sustained, long-term results: These leaders keep the mission and objectives of the organization in mind while making decisions.
 They are least likely to act solely for their own self-interest.
-They are patient, persevering, and aim to achieve long-term shareholder value that best benefits the company and its employees.
+They are patient and persevering and aim to achieve long-term shareholder value that best benefits the company and its employees.

-So, the principles of authentic leadership are basically those of openness, trust, and doing away with pretences and deception.
+So, the principles of authentic leadership are those of openness, trust, and doing away with pretenses and deception.
 Authentic leadership does not involve play-acting, in which leaders exhibit a different personality in the workplace and a different one in their personal lives.

 There are many prominent theories about authentic leadership.
-A authentic leadership book written by Bill George, called “Authentic Leadership: Rediscovering the Secrets to Creating Lasting Value”, published in 2003, popularized the authentic leadership management style among many industry leaders.
+An authentic leadership book by Bill George called “Authentic Leadership: Rediscovering the Secrets to Creating Lasting Value”, published in 2003, popularized the authentic leadership management style among many industry leaders.

-The book stressed on the importance of applying emotional intelligence in leadership, and leading with genuineness and authenticity.
+The book stresses the importance of applying emotional intelligence in leadership and leading with genuineness and authenticity.
 The focus is on value-based, ethical leadership.

 Authentic leaders demonstrate these five qualities: